 EFFE Label 2017-2018 - Application overview

-1. Describe how the festival contributes to the advancement of artistic excellence and innovative approaches.
+1. How the festival contributes to the advancement of artistic excellence and innovative approaches.
 The category of Artistic Commitment and Innovative Approaches is meant to determine the festival’s commitment to the arts, artistic development and value, in particular fostering the development of emerging talent through the inclusion of new artists in the programme.
 Elements considered as important in this area include:

 - sustaining strong relationships with artists and creators